Scripture Reference: Acts 16:10-15

-When she heard Paul share the Gospel of Jesus Christ Lydia’s response was to be baptised.
+When she heard Paul share the good news about King Jesus, Lydia’s response was to be baptised.
 Although there are a variety of practices today the original Greek word for baptism actually means to be immersed.
-In the physical act of baptism a person identifies with the death, burial and resurrection of Jesus by dying to self, being immersed (buried) in water and coming up again to live for Jesus.
+Later, Paul will write in his letter to the church in Rome that in the physical act of baptism a person identifies with the death, burial and resurrection of Jesus by dying to self, being immersed (buried) in water and coming up again to live for Jesus.

 Since this story is a bit shorter than other conversion stories in Acts use the extra class time to talk about baptism and its importance in our Christian journey.
 Other Scriptures About Baptism and how our response connects to Christ’s Death, Burial and Resurrection:

 - “Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”
 Romans 6:3-4, NIV